"Correctional Officers tell nurses to call for ambulances, nurses ignore them” - COVID-19 Stories from CDCR's CA Medical Facility | Davis Vanguard

 Further since there are not enough wheelchair-accessible single cells to facilitate quarantines, CMF used a dorm that can house 21 wheelchair-users to segregate positive patients, which spread the virus more.

 Little to no remedies are offered to those with severe symptoms.
 Though by law incarcerated people should be given access to over the counter medications, CMF is failing to do so.
-Olivia recounts few individuals who were offered antibody treatment, but says this is an exception rather than the norm.
-“Most aren’t even getting Tylenol.”
+Olivia recounts few individuals who were offered antibody treatment, but says this is an exception rather than the norm since “most aren’t even getting Tylenol.”

-Many incarcerated men at CMF are extremely high-risk for developing severe illness related to COVID-19.
-According to CA Correctional Healthcare Services’ (CCHCS) medical risk score, anyone with >4 points would be considered medically-vulnerable.
-Olivia states that many at CMF have risk scores greater than 16.
+Many at CMF are extremely high-risk for developing severe illness related to COVID-19.
+According to CA Correctional Healthcare Services’ (CCHCS) medical risk score, anyone with >4 points would be considered “medically-vulnerable.”
+Olivia states that CMF houses with risk scores as high as 16.

 “No matter what people did, they do not deserve to go through this,” she concluded.